Cornwall, Ontario: Economy

 In 2016, Cornwall had the 11th-lowest household median income in Canada and the second-lowest in Ontario, at $51,712.

 Government

 Municipal

-The Cornwall City Council is governed by an elected eleven-member municipal government composed of a mayor and ten councillors who serve four-year terms and represent the city as a whole.
-The mayor of Cornwall is Justin Towndale, having been elected in 2022 defeating interim mayor Glen Grant who was appointed by council shortly after mayor Bernadette Clement was appointed to the Senate of Canada in June 2021.
+The Cornwall City Council the elected eleven-member municipal government composed of a mayor and ten councillors who serve four-year terms and represent the city as a whole.
+The mayor of Cornwall is Justin Towndale, having been elected in 2022, defeating interim mayor Glen Grant who was appointed by council shortly after mayor Bernadette Clement was appointed to the Senate of Canada in June 2021.

 At the 2010 municipal election, 56.5% of eligible voters did not vote as out of 30,655 registered voters, only 13,338 cast ballots (43.5%).

 Provincial

-Cornwall is located within the Stormont—Dundas—South Glengarry riding.
-The riding is represented by MPP Nolan Quinn (Progressive Conservative Party of Ontario).
+Cornwall is located within the Stormont—Dundas—South Glengarry riding, which is represented by MPP Nolan Quinn (Progressive Conservative Party of Ontario).

 Federal

 Stormont—Dundas—South Glengarry is represented federally by Member of Parliament (MP) Eric Duncan (Conservative).
 John Sandfield Macdonald, the first Premier of Ontario, was from Cornwall and is buried in St. Andrews West at the Catholic Church cemetery.
 A heritage plaque facing York Street at 211 Water Street West commemorates the 1897 launch of Cornwall's first permanent hospital in the former John Sandfield Macdonald house at that location.